-For example, a $100 free bet would have to be used on a single wager, and if the wager placed using the free-bet was only $90, the customer would forfeit the remaining $10 value.
+For example, a $100 free bet would have to be used on a single wager, and if the wager placed using the free bet were only $90, the customer would forfeit the remaining $10 value.
 However, with $100 bonus funds, a customer could use them to place a single $100 wager or ten separate $10 bets.

 With online sportsbooks, no deposit bonuses aren’t nearly as common as matching deposit bonuses, free bets, and other offers.
 That means when they do come along, you should take advantage of them.

-To claim a no deposit bonus at an online sportsbook, you generally need to enter a bonus or promo code.
-Such codes work a lot like online coupons that you present in order to enjoy the savings they provide.
+You generally need to enter a bonus or promo code to claim a no-deposit bonus at an online sportsbook.
+Such codes work a lot like online coupons that you present to enjoy the savings they provide.

 You’ll find the best Tennessee online sportsbook deposit codes right here on this page or in our sportsbook reviews.